 Neither better zoning nor land taxes are easy to impose.
 There are logistical hurdles, such as assessing the value of land with the property stripped out.
 The politics is harder still.
 But politically tricky problems are ten-a-penny.
 Few offer the people who solve them a trillion-dollar reward.

 From the print edition: Leaders

-Feb 17/2016 FONVCA AGENDA ITEM 8(b)(ii)
+FONVCA AGENDA ITEM 8(b)(iii) NOTE: ONTARIO